comunica/Article-SSWS2020-AMF/content/problem-statement.md

     e.g., by only allowing AMFs to be requested for queries with result count lower than a certain threshold.
     <br />
     **Hypotheses:**
-    1. {:#hypo-dynamic-restriction-1} Lowering the threshold increases client-side query execution time when AMFs are cached.
+    1. {:#hypo-dynamic-restriction-1} Lower thresholds slow down query execution with cached AMFs.
-    2. {:#hypo-dynamic-restriction-2} Lowering the threshold reduces server load when AMFs are not cached.
+    2. {:#hypo-dynamic-restriction-2} Lower thresholds reduce server load without cached AMFs.
-    3. {:#hypo-dynamic-restriction-3} Lowering the threshold does not impact server load when AMFs are cached.
+    3. {:#hypo-dynamic-restriction-3} Lower thresholds do not impact server load with cached AMFs.
 4. {:#question-bandwidth}
     **What impact does the HTTP bandwidth have on client-side performance with AMFs?**
     <br />